Swiftly1/CsharpToColouredHTML/README.md

 Motivation for doing it was that I wanted to put C# code fragments on website,

-but I didn't like the colours that were provided by popular sytnax highlighting solutions - they were not so IDE-ish,
+but I didn't like the colours that were provided by popular syntax highlighting solutions - they were not so IDE-ish,

 but also I wanted to have server-side rendering, so users aren't required to have JavaScript enabled* in order to see colors.